x-cellent/basic-docker-workshop/1-exercise-write-dockerfile/exercise.md

 Exercise: Write your own Dockerfile!
 ====================================

+1) cowsay

-Write the Dockerfile of an application, that prints out a given Text.
+Write the Dockerfile of an application, that prints out a given Text:

-1) set base image:
+- set base image: docker/whalesay
-docker/whalesay

-2) set the application, that should be executed inside the container (ENTRYPOINT vs. CMD): cowsay
+- set the application, that should be executed inside the container (ENTRYPOINT vs. CMD): cowsay

-Optional:
-Install a Random Text generator and pipe the text to the application "cowsay".
+- Optional: Install a Random Text generator and pipe the text to the application "cowsay".

-1) install fortunes
+    - install fortunes
-2) pipe the output of the application /usr/games/fortune to cowsay
+    - pipe the output of the application /usr/games/fortune to cowsay

+2) countdown

+Write The dockerfile for ./countdown/Dockerfile

+3) identicon

+Write The dockerfile for ./identicon/Dockerfile